 "But you have to remember, CPAP always works," says David Rapoport, MD, medical director of the New York University Sleep Disorders Center.
-"You INVALID ARTICLE ID, but it always works."
+"You may not like it, but it always works."

 Surgery, on the other hand, has about a 25% to 30% success rate, and patients with the most severe cases of sleep apnea traditionally are the least likely to eliminate their symptoms.

 "We ask our patients, 'Which is better?
 Are you willing to settle for a small chance of success?'" says Rapoport.
 "Some of them are; it's like people who buy lottery tickets all the time.
 The important thing is that they need to be making an informed decision."